nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools

 ## Background
 For years, I have been rigging characters with my own autorigger .
 Once in a project I was using Ziva and find it interesting rigging the actual "skeleton".
-Menawhile I would like to apply python and anatomy through the project.
+Meanwhile I would like to apply python and anatomy through the project.

 ## Overview

-nl-rigging-tools is designed with minimum setup time and maximum usability.
 - <b>Modular : </b>
-I'm tired of building entire rig and deleting unwanted parts.
+Convenient when part of entire rig is needed.
 - <b>Custom Framework : </b>
-Thanks to the course "Python for Maya: Beginner to Advanced Rigging Automation" by Nick Hughes, I learn to build tools without PyMel
+Simplify tools development.
-- <b>Auto Skinning </b>
+- <b>Auto Skinning : </b> Simplify binding for skeleton meshes.
+- <b>Data Reuse : </b> Guide / proxy / control data can be customized, saved and reused.

 ## Framework Python Classes